Enrico Dalla Valle

 Enrico Dalla Valle (born 21 March 1998) is an Italian tennis player.

+He has a career high ATP singles ranking of world No. 242 achieved on 24 June 2024.
+He also has a career high doubles ranking of No. 299 achieved on 24 June 2019.

 Career

 Dalla Valle began playing tennis at the age of 6.
-He won his first four ITF singles title in a two month period in the middle of the 2019 season.
+He won his first four ITF singles titles in a two month period in the middle of the 2019 season.
 He struggled with injuries for the next few years before winning his fifth singles title in Aprilia in 2022.

-Dalle Valle has a career high ATP singles ranking of 242 achieved on 24 June 2024.
-He also has a career high doubles ranking of 299 achieved on 24 June 2019.